 Hugh Simmers: Walking in his Cinematic Footsteps

-In the summer of 2017, I had the distinct pleasure of visiting the Cameo Cinema in Edinburgh, Scotland, where my grandfather Hugh Simmers worked as a projectionist from 1916 to 1917, before he emigrated to the United States.
-Originally called the King Cinema, it’s the oldest continuously operated movie theater in Scotland, dating back to […]
+In the summer of 2017, I had the distinct pleasure of visiting the Cameo Cinema in Edinburgh, Scotland, where my grandfather Hugh Simmers worked as a projectionist from 1916 to 1917.
+Originally called the King Cinema, it’s the oldest continuously operated movie theater in Scotland, dating back to 1914.
+It specializes in art films.
+Hugh […]

 Discovered: Gingras Home in St. Johnsbury

 It was no easy find.
 First, there was the hassle of getting there — to St. Johnsbury, Vermont, in the northern part of the state, a mere 49 miles from Canada.
-Then there was the matter of trying to find the home where the family had lived in 1880.
-The Census provided an address, the […]
+Then there was the matter of finding the home where the family had lived in 1880.
+The Census provided an address, the wrong address, […]